 Stories from the Interior – Solitude & Loneliness

-Audio PZI Zen Online -Taking the role of the host everywhere & Abiding Nowhere guide Allison’s talk.
-Solitude as resting in vastness.
-Loneliness—you may even be in company, but something is missing. revisiting childhood’ solitude and the solitude of mountain trails.
-Abiding ‘somewhere’ keeps me out of vastness.
+Solitude as resting in vastness: taking the role of host everywhere and abiding nowhere.
+Loneliness—you may even be in the company of others, but something is missing.
+Allison revisits childhood’s solitude and the solitude of mountain trails.
+Abiding “somewhere” keeps us out of vastness.

-John says birds can ‘open the sky’ for us when we watch them fly—everything just appears and then is gone without a trace.
+John says birds open the sky for us when we watch them fly—everything just appears, and then is gone, with no trace.
 If we trust whatever appears, that’s a taste of the bird path.
-Might it be true that no matter what, you’re not having the wrong moment?
-That you don’t have to disapprove.
-When it’s difficult, it’s good to know that it’s for us.
-It’s ours.
+Might it be true that no matter what, you’re not having the wrong moment, that you don’t have to disapprove?
+When it’s difficult, it’s good to know that it’s for us, it’s ours.
 Life is blessing us all the time.
-Our thinking/feeling ‘This isn’t it,’ is what we call loneliness.
-John talks about how our practice asks us, ‘What’s it like to be me?
+Our thinking and feeling “This isn’t it,” is what we call loneliness.
+John talks about how our practice asks us, “What’s it like to be alive, to be me?
 What’s it like to be a tree?
 A bird?
 What if I’m a fire?
-A river?’
+What if I’m river?”
 My mind and the universe—not much difference.